-I am a photojournalist, writer, and archaeologist, fascinated by the subjects of identity, culture, and society.
-I began my career in photojournalism working in the Philippines and Ukraine, where I developed my passion for telling the stories of individuals as well as the larger narratives in which they take part.
+Ryan Lucas Henderson is a photojournalist, writer, and archaeologist, fascinated by the subjects of identity, culture, and society.
+He began his career in photojournalism working in the Philippines and Ukraine, where he developed a passion for telling the stories of individuals as well as the larger narratives in which they take part.
 History is not the story of the dead.
 It is a living and breathing, multifaceted arc unfolding in and around each of us.
-It’s my passion to be as close to the action as I can be, telling the stories which contribute to the larger picture, the larger whole.
+It’s his passion to be as close to the action as he can be, telling the stories which contribute to the larger picture, the larger whole.

-In 2019 I accepted a position as a photographer in the 173rd Airborne Brigade, having the opportunity to work alongside the U.S. Army and their mission to NATO allies in Europe.
-Subsequently, I matriculated as a doctoral student in the Department of History and Archaeology at the University of Athens in Greece.
-I am researching the material and political relationship between regional identity and the state in the Eastern Mediterranean during the Late Bronze Age and the Early Iron Age.
-Through academic research and photojournalistic rigor, I hope to expand the knowledge of who we were, who we are, and who we are becoming.
+In 2019 Ryan accepted a position as a photographer in the 173rd Airborne Brigade, having the opportunity to work alongside the U.S. Army and their mission to NATO allies in Europe.
+Subsequently, he matriculated as a doctoral student in the Department of History and Archaeology at the University of Athens in Greece.
+He is researching the material and political relationship between regional identity and the state in the Eastern Mediterranean during the Late Bronze Age and the Early Iron Age.
+Through academic research and photojournalistic rigor, he hopes to expand the knowledge of who we were, who we are, and who we are becoming.